 Limitations

-Bangladesh Demographic and Health Survey (BDHS) is the nationally representative household survey of Bangladesh.
-However, the main limitation of this paper is to use a cross-sectional study and hence it may produce selection and information bias and this study such as the information was derived from a secondary source.
+BDHS is a nationally representative household survey of Bangladesh.
+However, the main limitation of this paper is to use a cross-sectional study and hence it may produce selection and information bias, and this study such as the information was derived from a secondary source.
 Due to financial and time constraints, the paper could not add primary data in supporting the BDHS data.
 The definition of EBF used here according to the 24 h-recall periods is subject to bias and misreporting.
 We are also aware of the risk of recall bias considering the nature of some questions which may not be recorded in any document.
-Although EBF was statistically significant, most other factors were not for infant diseases.
-The problem of reverse causality may be a limitation to this study.
-For example, if mothers tended to breastfeed exclusively because the child was ill, the effect of exclusive breastfeeding on an illness would have been underestimated.
-Conversely, if mothers stopped breastfeeding as a result of illness this would have biased the results towards an overestimation of an effect.
+Although EBF was statistically significant, most other factors were not for childhood diseases.
+Reverse causation is a form of bias problems may be a threatens in the result of this study.
+For example, if mothers showed a tendency to exclusively breastfeed their babies because they were sick, the effect of exclusive breastfeeding on any illness would be underestimated.
+In contrast, if the mothers stop breastfeeding as a result of the illness, then this would have biased the results towards an overestimation of an effect.

-Supporting information

-S1 Table: Unadjusted LR statistics for type 3 analysis